 Our objective in designing and developing the Orion visual prosthesis system is to bypass the optic nerve and directly stimulate the part of the brain responsible for vision.
-We submitted an IDE application to the FDA in 2017 to begin a human feasibility study of the Orion visual prosthesis system.
-Enrollment began for this study in January 2018 and, to date, four out of five planned subjects have been implanted.
+We submitted an IDE application to the FDA in 2017 to begin a human feasibility study of the Orion TM visual prosthesis system.
+Enrollment began for this study in January 2018 and, to date, the five planned subjects have been implanted and had their devices activated; four at UCLA and one at the Baylor College of Medicine ("Baylor").
+In addition, during the second quarter of 2018, we submitted and received approval from the FDA to enroll a sixth subject.
+We are screening for the sixth subject at Baylor.
 This study will confirm initial findings in our human pilot study we announced in the fourth quarter of 2016 and provide the first human data of a fully functional wireless visual cortical stimulator system including the external video camera system.
-This initial study in a small number of subjects, if successful, should also form the basis for an expansion to a pivotal clinical trial in 2019.
+This initial study in a small number of subjects, if successful, should also form the basis for an expansion to our next clinical trial in 2019.